Bianchi IX model: Reducing phase space: Conclusions

 \acknowledgments

 It is a pleasure to thank Vladimir Belinski for many valuable discussions on the BKL scenario, which has inspired us to begin working on the dynamics of the Bianchi IX model.
-We are grateful to the ICRANet for financial support during our visits to this Institute.
-We also thank Stephen Wiggins for his suggestions concerning the dynamical systems method.
-Finally, we thank Przemys{\l}aw Ma{\l}kiewicz for valuable discussions concerning the factorization method and the problem of time.
+We are grateful to the ICRANet for financial support during our visits to this institute.
+We also thank Claes Uggla and Stephen Wiggins for the suggestions concerning the dynamical systems method, and Przemys{\l}aw Ma{\l}kiewicz for valuable discussions concerning the factorization method and the problem of time.
+Finally, we are very grateful to an anonymous referee for inspiring questions, suggestions, and remarks.